Kim Knight takes a gourmet tour of West Australia

 The olive grove is near Cowaramup, which the locals call "cow town".
 They've adorned the streets with giant bovine statues.
 Back at Swan River, I'd tasted quandong and wattleseed and a Wardandi Bibbulmun woman told me the Wardandi people know this as the "Place of the Cowara", after the purple crowned lorikeet that once inhabited this area.
 Moral of this story?
 Things are not always what they seem.

-Another for the adventure fans: The Halliday Wine Companion Awards just named Vanya Cullen Winemaker of the Year - absolute validation for Cullen Wines and its commitment to an organic, biodynamic product.
+The Halliday Wine Companion Awards named Vanya Cullen the 2019 Winemaker of the Year - validation for Cullen Wines and its commitment to an organic, biodynamic product.
 We wander the vineyard with a dingo-heeler cross dog called Solstice and Vanya scoops up a handful of soft, silky soil.
 No acids are added to this wine.
 There is no filtering or fining.
 It is very, very vulnerable to disaster, but what Cullen wants to express, she says, "is the heart of the land, not the mind of the winemaker".

 And more leaps of faith: At Caves Road Collective, they make insanely delicious beers inspired by Neapolitan icecream (berries, vanilla and chocolate), cold-dripped coffee and lemongrass.
 Some of their beer is made in wine barrels and the chief brewer has just shot into town to buy a mallet to expedite this process.
 At Yallingup Cheese Company, I scoop up molten "St Julian", a local take on the French mould-ripened St Marcellin, named for the cheesemaker's husband.
 Actually, Alana Langworthy makes wine too.